-B.5 B.6 Progress Report.
+B.5 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-HOC continues to make positive strides toward meeting the mission and goals described in its FFY2019 - 2023 (HOC FY2020 - 2024) Five-Year PHA Plan.
-Please see the enclosed Narrative for more details including some highlights of HOC's efforts over this past year.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N X (c) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Please see attached narrative.
+B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+Y N C (c) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-HOC staff met with the HOC Resident Advisory Board (RAB) in February 24, 2020 to review the contents of this PHA Plan.
-After explaining the Plan to the RAB in detail, the RAB endorsed this Plan.
-The RAB provided a letter indicating they endorsed the Plan.
-B. 7 Certification by State or Local Officials.
+Staff are scheduled to meet with the RAB on February 22, 2021.
+Comments from the board will be addressed and potentially incorporated into this plan prior to final submission to HUD. В.7 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A □ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ (b) If yes, please describe: C. Statement of Capital Improvements .
+B.8 Troubled PHA. () Pres the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
+Y N N/A D D S (b) If yes, please describe: Not Applicable. c.
+Statement of Capital Improvements .
 Required for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 C.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
-Please see HUD Form 50075.2, submitted for HUD approval on February 18, 2020.
-This Capital Fund Program Five- Year Action Plan describes the capital improvements necessary to ensure the long-term physical and social viability of HOC's Public Housing projects.
+Please reference HUD form 50075.2 approved by HUD on 10/30/2020.
+The Capital Fund Program Five-Year Action Plan describes the capital improvements necessary to ensure the long-term physical and social viability of HOC's Public Housing Projects.